lessergood/wp-plugin-lessergood-paypal-donate/README.md

 # Lesser Good Paypal Donation (with Recurring)
-adds paypal donation one-time and recurring shortcodes for WordPress
+Adds PayPal donation WordPress shortcodes (one-time and recurring)

 ##Important Note:
 Paypal Account required to use this plugin (and have it work correctly).